Connected TV 5 Min Read

 Your Guide to the Exciting World of CTV Terms

-There’s no denying Connected TV advertising is growing more popular — and it’s not surprising.
+Connected TV is currently one of the fastest growing channels in advertising — and it’s not surprising.
 Connected TV ads are an effective way of reaching your target audience; they’re highly targeted, unskippable, trackable, brand-safe ads that are guaranteed to make an impact.
 They provide a broadcast-quality ad experience, without the drawbacks of the ‘throw it against the wall and hope it sticks’ approach of traditional TV advertising.

-With a pedigree like that, it’s not a huge leap to claim that Connected TV ads will be a mainstay of many brands’ marketing mix.
-That means you’re going to have to get up to speed with the ins and outs of CTV if you’re going to continue to be the savvy marketer that you are (and that includes dispelling the common misconceptions).
+With a pedigree like that, it’s no big surprise to see that Connected TV ads are becoming a mainstay of many brands’ marketing mix.
+That means if you want to keep up, you’re going to have to get up to speed with the ins and outs of CTV.

 Let’s start with the basics — the terminology.
 After all, if you’re going to be advertising on Connected TV, you better know what people are talking about when they start dropping three letter combos like OTT, VOD, and GRP.